-The International Research Center of Excellence (IRCE) was established in 2016 by the Institute of Human Virology Nigeria (IHVN) to promote public/private partnerships for quality health services, capacity building and research in West Africa.
-The actualization of IRCE solidifies IHVN’s prime position as leader in providing quality health services, capacity building and health-related research in West Africa, as well as its commitment to excellence in research and collaboration.
-IHVN, through IRCE aimed to bridge the gap between its two centers; the International Research Center of Excellence (IRCE) and the Center for Public Health Implementation (CPHI) through research, treatment, and prevention by fostering collaboration between scientists – both international and local, healthcare providers, the government of Nigeria and the communities it serves.
+The actualization of International Research Center of Excellence (IRCE) solidifies IHVN’s prime position as leader in providing quality health services, capacity building and health-related research in West Africa, as well as its commitment to excellence in research and collaboration.
+IHVN, through IRCE aimed to bridge the gap between its two centers; IRCE and Center for Public Health Implementation (CPHI) through research, treatment, and prevention by fostering collaboration between scientists – both international and local, healthcare providers, the government of Nigeria and the communities it serves.
 Over the years, IRCE has played a pivotal role in pioneering innovative research geared towards, providing high-quality healthcare services and building capacity within the Nigerian healthcare system.
+Take a closer look at the historical milestones of the IRCE.

 Opportunities for young Nigerian researchers